CISSP job outlook [updated 2022]

 Certifications are used in many different industries today to mark those who have completed training that sets themselves apart from others.
 CISSPs denote expertise, in-depth knowledge and an understanding of critical components to a particular process or area.
 That explains why certified holders are standing out from their peers, in terms of increased salary and career advancement.

-According to the International Information System Security Certification Consortium, or (ISC)², the originator and certifier, the CISSP certification is ideal for professionals working in a number of different fields, including:
+According to (ISC)², the originator and certifier, the CISSP certification is ideal for professionals working in a number of different fields, including:

 - Security consultants